 Sometimes you have may have a large video file, and you want to split that video into many smaller videos with start and end times that you specify yourself.
-And of course, you don’t want to do it manually with a video editor because it’s gonna take forever.
+And of course, you don’t want to do it manually with a video converter because it’s gonna take forever.

 What we are talking about for example, is when you have a video of 10 minutes, and you want to create 3 smaller clips out of it such that the first one is between 1:20 and 2:20 for example, and the second one is between 3:00 and 4:00 and the last one is between 7:10 and 8:15.
 Such things are theoretically hard, but not with Python and its amazing tools!